Fogo001/Fogo001.github.io/README.md

-# Data Portfolio

-# Data Portfolio:  Analyzing the Impact of Airline Loyalty Campaign Programs on Flight Bookings
+# Analyzing the Impact of Airline Loyalty Campaign Programs on Flight Bookings

 # Table of contents
 - [Executive Summary](#executive-summary)